H0radricCube/HS_MathKG/README.md

 * If you activated your virtual environment successfully, your will see "(venv)" in your command line
 * Dependencies in a virtual environment can be exported: $ pip freeze > requirements.txt
 * Dependencies can be installed into a virtual environment: $ pip install -r requirements.txt

+## restore our data in your mongodb
+* the dump file is in app/static/data/dump
+* use the restore command: `mongorestore app/static/data/dump`

 ## How to run with dev server